 - The City Charter requires that the City Manager submits to the City Council a proposed budget for the coming year on or before June 1st.
-The operating budget includes both the sources and types of funds for the proposed expenditures. - In May or June, a public hearing is conducted to obtain citizen input, with the final budget being adopted no later than July 1st. - The budget is revised during the fiscal year to reflect all Council approved transfers and amendments. - The level of appropriated budgetary control is at the fund level except for the General Fund, and any department shared project funds, which are controlled at the department level.
+The operating budget includes both the sources and types of funds for the proposed expenditures. - In June, a public hearing is conducted to obtain citizen input, with the final budget being adopted on the same night as the public hearing or during a later date prior to July 1st. - The budget is revised during the fiscal year to reflect all Council approved transfers and amendments. - The level of appropriated budgetary control is at the fund level except for the General Fund, and any department shared project funds, which are controlled at the department level.
 Within each department or fund budget, the appropriation is further distributed across different categories such as, salary and fringe benefits, maintenance and operation, and capital outlay.
 There is no limit as to how much can be shifted between categories administratively as long as the total appropriation does not exceed the Council approved budget for each Fund.